Berimbau: Sound

 Other sounds may appear in a berimbau performance, but only these define capoeira's rhythmic patterns (except Iuna).

 Closing and opening the gourd while the string resounds produces a wah-wah effects, which depends on how large the gourd opening is.
 Whether this effect is desirable or not is a matter of controversy.
 Pressing the dobrão after striking the string is a widely used technique; so is closing neatly the gourd while the string resounds to shut off the sound.
 A specific toque requires the open string sound with closed gourd.
 Musicians use whatever sound they may get out of the string.
 It is not often considered bad practice to strike other parts of the instrument.
 As with most aspects of playing the berimbau, the names of the techniques differ from teacher to teacher.
 Most teachers, and most students, worry more about producing a nice sound than about naming the individual sounds.

 Of course, the strength (velocity, accent) with which one lets the baqueta hit the string is paramount to rhythm quality.
 The open sound is naturally stronger (meaning that, for a constant-strength strike, the other two sound weaker), but the musician may decide which strikes to stress.
 Also, the sound tone shifts a little with the strength of the strike, and some sophisticated toques make use of this.

-Use in capoeira

-In capoeira, the music required from the berimbau is essentially rhythmic.
-Most of the patterns, or toques, derive from a single 8 unit basic structure: